Víctor Vázquez (footballer, born 1987)

-Víctor Vázquez Solsona (born 20 January 1987) is a Spanish professional footballer who plays as an attacking midfielder for Primera Divisió club FC Santa Coloma.
+Víctor Vázquez Solsona (born 20 January 1987) is a Spanish former professional footballer who played as an attacking midfielder.

-After starting out at Barcelona he went on to spend most of his career with Club Brugge, appearing in 165 competitive games with the latter club and winning the 2014–15 Belgian Cup.
-He also competed professionally in Mexico, Canada, the United States and Qatar, winning a domestic treble with Toronto FC in 2017.
+After starting out at Barcelona, he went on to spend most of his career with Club Brugge, appearing in 165 competitive games with the latter club and winning the 2014–15 Belgian Cup.
+He also competed in Mexico, Canada, the United States, Qatar and Andorra, winning a domestic treble with Toronto FC in 2017.

 Club career

 Barcelona

 Born in Barcelona, Catalonia, Vázquez joined the youth system of FC Barcelona at the age of 11.
 At La Masia, he was part of the iconic class of 1987 team, playing alongside future first team players Cesc Fàbregas, Lionel Messi and Gerard Piqué, and being considered at one point to be the best player of the group, ahead of Messi.
 He progressed through the youth ranks, making his debut for the first team on 12 April 2008 after coming on as a substitute for Santiago Ezquerro in the final 15 minutes in a 2–2 La Liga away draw against Recreativo de Huelva.
 Pep Guardiola called him for the team's pre-season in the following campaign, where he appeared in three official games, but none in the domestic league.

 Vázquez started and finished the 3–2 home loss to FC Shakhtar Donetsk on 9 December 2008, in the last UEFA Champions League group stage match, but was again mainly registered with the reserves.
 On 8 February of the following year he suffered a serious knee injury in a game with the latter, going on to miss the remainder of the season in Segunda División B.

 Due to the lengthy calendar in 2009–10, many first-team players were given breaks towards the end of the year.
-Thus, on 29 December 2009, four Barça B players were called by Guardiola: Thiago, Gai Assulin, Jonathan dos Santos and Vázquez; all returned to where they had come from the following month.
+Thus, on 29 December 2009, four Barça B players were called by Guardiola: Thiago Alcântara, Gai Assulin, Jonathan dos Santos and Vázquez; all returned to where they had come from the following month.

 On 7 December 2010, after coming from the bench for fellow youth graduate Jeffrén Suárez, who suffered an early injury, Vázquez scored his first goal for Barcelona's first team, contributing to a 2–0 home win against FC Rubin Kazan in the Champions League group stage, as the hosts had already secured the first place in their group.